Calvin-LL/AutoLinkText/README.md

 #### Customize Link Color

-You can override the default styling by mapping over the default list of rules and changing the `matchStyle` in each default rule.
+You can override the default styling by mapping over the default list of rules and changing the `style` in each default rule.

 ```kotlin
 AutoLinkText(